Canopy soils

 Canopy soils, also known as arboreal soils, exist in areas of the forest canopy where branches, crevices, or some other physical feature on a tree can accumulate organic matter, such as leaves or fine branches.
 Eventually, this organic matter weathers into some semblance of a soil, and can reach depths of 30 cm in some temperate rainforests.

-Epiphytes can take root in this thin soil, which accelerates the development of the soil by adding organic material and physically breaking up material with their root system.
-Common epiphytes in the canopy soils in temperate rainforests include mosses, ferns, and lichens.
-Epiphytes on trees in the temperate zone are often ubiquitous and can cover entire trees.
-Some host trees house up to 6.5 tons dry weight of epiphytic biomass, which can equate to more than 4x of its own foliar mass.
-This massive presence means their dynamics need to be better understood in order to fully understand forest dynamics.
+Epiphytes can take root in the canopy soil, which accelerates the development of the soil by adding organic material and physically breaking up material with their root system.
 The nutrients that become stored within canopy soils can then be utilized by the epiphytes that grow in them, and even the tree that the canopy soil is accumulating in through the growth of canopy roots.
 This storage allows nutrients to be more closely cycled through an ecosystem, and prevents nutrients from being washed out of the system.
+The nitrogen cycle is most prevalent in canopy soil ecosystems with regards to the biogeochemical cycles that naturally exist within forest environments.

+Canopy soils play a role in maintaining the normal functioning of forest ecosystems that they exist in.
+Canopy soils are acutely vulnerable to climate changes, human disturbances, and other various disturbances that may occur.
+The decomposition of epiphytic communities due to these factors can impact these soils and their environments negatively.